sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

     .AddPrometheusExporter());
 ```

 The next step is to create a query and a visualization for this metric.
-This is the query for the error count filtering by `FillPrices` error:
+This is the query for the error count, that is filtering by `FillPrices` error:

 ```
 increase(get_products_error_count_total{getProductError="FillPrices"}[5m])
 ```

-In the Grafana dashboard we can visualize error counts for the three specified error:
+In the Grafana dashboard we can visualize error counts for the three specified errors:

 ![Grafana get products error count](https://raw.githubusercontent.com/sylvester-henrique/hashnode-articles/main/Drafts/get-products-error-count-grafana.png)

-We can see that at `18:04:00` the error count for `QueryProducts` error was ≈ 3, the error count for `FillPrices` was ≈ 2, while there was no `FillAvailability` errors.
-After that, all errors began to increase.
+We can see that at `18:04:00` the count for `QueryProducts` error was ≈ 3, the count for `FillPrices` error was ≈ 2, while there was no `FillAvailability` errors..
 This is useful to know what types of errors occur the most in our application.
-By knowing that we could increase the resilience of the application in critical points.
+With these information, we could take actions to reduce specific errors, in order to increase the resilience of the application.

 ### Conclusion